PROGRAM/DEPARTMENT: Employer Engagement and Program Marketing

 - At least five (5) years of experience working in non-profit, philanthropy or in government in a similar role is required

 - Bachelor’s degree in a related field is required.
-Master’s degree considered an asset.
+Master’s degree is considered an asset.

 - A clear vulnerable sector check is required